 COVID-19, those four syllables we hadn’t heard of a year ago and now dominate our collective vocabulary.
 The pandemic has affected everything, including the housing market.
 While Vancouver real estate prices haven’t shifted, sellers will now be more hesitant due to economic upset.
-So, it’s more important than ever to know what a mortgage preapproval is and why you should get one if you’re considering buying a new home.
+So, it’s more important than ever to know what a mortgage preapproval is and why you should get one if you’re considering buying a new home in 2021.

 What Is A Mortgage Preapproval?